Edwin R. Heath: Early life

-Edwin Heath was born on July 12, 1839 in Janesville, Wisconsin.
+Edwin Heath was born on July 12, 1839, in Janesville, Wisconsin.
 His parents, James and Madelia Heath, had come from Vermont.
 As a young boy he traveled with his parents to Sacramento, California during the California Gold Rush.
 His father was a doctor who attended cholera victims during the 1850 epidemic.
-Edwin became an orphan when his father died of that disease in 1850, and his mother passed away in 1851.
+Edwin became an orphan when his father died of that disease in 1850, and his mother died in 1851.
 He returned to Wisconsin in 1853 via Nicaragua, and was said to have protected himself on the journey with two six-shooters and a Bowie knife.

 Education and early career

 With the help of his guardian, J.F.
 Willard, Heath attended Beloit College, graduating in 1861.
-He then studied homeopathic medicine in New York and had a practice in Palmyra, New York until 1866.
+He then studied homeopathic medicine in New York and had a practice in Palmyra, New York, until 1866.
 In 1866 he moved to Wyandotte, Kansas and worked with cholera patients in the railroad camps of Ellsworth.